Landsil/flipper_things/README.md

 # flipper_things
-My note on flipper things, be nice, don't break things you don't own.
+My notes for Flipper things, be nice,

+don't break things you don't own with my code please :)